Medications Study Guide for the PTCB Exam

 Other Common and Severe Effects of Medication

-Unwanted adverse (unfavorable) drug side effects are common and can range from mild to severe reactions.
-Patient counseling should include education about what side effects to look out for and what to do in case such side effects occur.
-Although all side effects are considered unwanted, most are considered negative but some might be considered positive depending on the patient, like weight loss or hair growth.
+Adverse (unfavorable) drug side effects are common and can range from mild to severe reactions.
+Patient counseling should include education about potential side effects to watch for and instructions on what to do in case they occur.
+Although all side effects are considered unintended, most are deemed negative, but some might be regarded as positive, depending on the patient, like weight loss or hair growth.

 Side Effects

 Side effects for a given drug can often be predicted based on how a drug works.
-However, since side effects are not part of the intended therapeutic effect(s) of a drug, they are considered unwanted.
-Common side effects may include headache, stomach upset, or dizziness; some side effects go away over time while others are expected to continue for as long as a drug is being used.
-In addition, some side effects may start right after administration, while others may occur after a few months or not at all.
-Even with the same drug, side effects may also differ by dose, dosage form, and route of administration.
+However, since side effects are not part of the intended therapeutic effect(s) of a drug, they are considered unintended.
+Common side effects include headaches, stomach upset, or dizziness.
+Some side effects go away over time, while others are expected to continue for as long as a drug is being used.
+Likewise, some side effects may occur immediately after administration, while others may develop after a few months or not at all.
+Even with the same drug, side effects may differ by dose, dosage form, and route of administration.

 Adverse Effects